4D-Brains

 description

 Efficient image analysis techniques would reduce the burden of manual annotation and unleash the growth of the field.
-Faster image analysis would mean that:– more and a more diverse range of experiments can be performed,– more animals can be analyzed ‘per paper’, making results more statistically rigorous,– more scientists could perform such experiments,– “high-throughput neuroscience” with freely moving animals will become possible,– new questions will become accessible, for example, individual differences between animals cannot be studied in a statistically rigorous way with the few worms that are usually analyzed ‘per paper’.
+Faster image analysis would mean that more and a more diverse range of experiments can be performed, and more animals can be analyzed, making results more statistically rigorous.
+Moreover, high-throughput neuroscience with freely moving animals will become possible, and new questions will become accessible, for example, individual differences between animals could be studied in a statistically rigorous way.

 Gallery